tensorflow/datasets/docs/external_tfrecord.md

 ### Get statistics on splits

-TFDS requires to know the exact number of example within each shard.
+TFDS requires to know the exact number of examples within each shard.
 This is required for features like `len(ds)`, or the
 [subplit API](https://www.tensorflow.org/datasets/splits):
 `split='train[75%:]'`.